zuozhenggh/learning-library/data-management-library/database/db-partitioning/hash-partitioning/hash.md

 * Number of partitions should be a power of 2 for equal data distribution

-### Data Partition based on Product List or Hash Values
+### Data partition based on product list or hash values

 In a regular E-Commerce website, Product listing, filtering and sorting determines how easy or difficult it is for customers to browse through product catalogues.
 During usability tests by UI experts, there is a very high chance of customers purchasing a product that is well organized and easy to find.
 Below is a simple example of how online store data can be hash partitioned for cricket sports gears where each of these (bat, ball etc.) are named tablespaces.